Pennsylvania (song): History

-The song was written and composed by Eddie Khoury and Ronnie Bonner and serves as the official state song for all public purposes.
-State Representative Frank L. Oliver introduced the bill for the song, and it was adopted by the General Assembly and signed into law by Governor Robert P. Casey on November 29, 1990.
+The song was written and composed by former prison administrator Eddie Khoury and Ronnie Bonner, and serves as the official state song for all public purposes.
+State Representative Frank L. Oliver introduced the bill for the song, and it was adopted by the Pennsylvanian General Assembly and signed into law by Governor Robert P. Casey on November 29, 1990.
 It replaced "Hail, Pennsylvania!".